BIG-IoT/BIG-IoT.github.io/download.md

 ### Embedded Spark

-This extends the advanced lib with an implementation for deploying your offering on the programmatic web server [Spark](http://sparkjava.com/).
-You can use this lib, if your your BIG IoT Ofering should be provider side integrated on a gateway service.
+This extends the advanced lib with an implementation for deploying your offerings via an embedded Web server, called [Spark](http://sparkjava.com/).
+You can use this lib, if your offering should be served directly from your provider application, using an embedded Web server.

 Import as Maven dependency:
 ```xml